pulsar-edit/documentation/docs/customizing-pulsar/language-specific-configuration-settings.md

 ## Language-specific settings in the settings view

-The editor settings listed above can be customized in the settings-view UI.
+The editor settings listed above can be customized in the {settings-view} UI.
 Open your settings, select the **Packages** pane, search for the language of your choice, and click on its **Settings** button.

 ![Python-specific settings](/img/atom/python-settings.png "Python-specific settings")

-## Language-specific Settings in your config file
+## Language-specific settings in your config file

 Most other language-specific settings cannot be configured in the UI, but you can still attempt to apply such overrides by editing your `config.cson` directly.